Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 Pinecrest Gardens

 Pinecrest Gardens is a vibrant 14-acre destination boasting lush landscapes, beautiful botanical gardens, and a buzzing community scene.
-The historic Gardens invite visitors from all corners to participate in what is one of the most robust programs of botanical gardens in Miami, a diverse array of cultural arts, events and educational programs .
+The historic Gardens offers one of Miami’s most dynamic calendars of concerts, art exhibits, workshops, and family-friendly activities, ensuring there’s always something new to experience – no matter when you visit.

 The Gardens are continually evolving with exciting new additions.
 Experience inclusive play at the ADA-compliant playground, encounter a variety of animals at the mini-zoo, and embark on a sensory exploration at the Sensory Learning Garden and Inspiration Center.
 Pinecrest Gardens has been thoughtfully designed to accommodate wheelchairs and other assistive devices, ensuring that everyone can explore and enjoy the beautiful Gardens.
 Amidst this blend of natural beauty and cultural events, don’t miss the popular Splash ‘N Play.